jeffcarp/talks/talk-notes.md

 - Transclude picks up any original children and outputs them wherever you use `ng-transclude`
 - link is the function that we supply to help link the scope variable and template
 - template is what is outputted to the DOM - for anything bigger we'd use templateUrl
+- We'll stop here
+- We only scratched the surface of what you can do with AngularJS
+- I've put up links to further reading and tutorials in the GitHub repo
+- Questions?